f-saez/haldclut-mojo/README.md

 There are basically 3 types of graphical LUT.

-- This one (HaldCLUT) that came from video-game world : fast and GPU-friendly.
+-(HaldCLUT : This one came from video-game world : fast and GPU-friendly.
 It is the less precise (bilinear interpolation) of the bunch but no one cares.
 It's nothing more than a square image and you can store and them in lossless compression PNG, QOI or you own format (ZSTD/LZ4/... compression for example).
-Obviously a PNG 16 bits will offer more precision than a PNG 8 bits.
+Obviously, a PNG 16 bits will offer more precision than a PNG 8 bits as long as they have the same level.

 - The Cube3D files, that came from grading/movie world.
 A little less faster, but more precise (Tetrahedral interpolation : https://blogs.mathworks.com/steve/2006/11/24/tetrahedral-interpolation-for-colorspace-conversion/).
 It's just a text file and it could become quite "big"

 - The parametrical ones, but they're not really LUT anymore.
 Instead of relying on a bunch a discrete data (some Cube3D file are quite big), we rely on equations.
-It solves the problem of precision and the problem "the name of my interpolation sounds cooler than yours".
+It solves the problem of precision and the problem of "the name of my interpolation sounds way cooler than yours".
 But that's a story I will told you another day :-)

 ## Enough talk !
 I wanna play !